 With Flux Panda, retail brands can have complete control over the live stream and simultaneously cast on various streaming platforms like Facebook Live, Instagram Live, Twitch, etc. to ensure maximum exposure.

-Curious about how Flux Panda can give you a seamless and hassle-free live selling experience?
+Curious about how Flux Panda, video shopping platform, can give you a seamless and hassle-free live selling experience?
 Book a demo today.